Objections & Submissions

 If you are making a submission, supporting or objecting to a development application, and have made political donations or gifts to a Councillor or Council employee in the last two years, you must make a formal disclosure statement.

-If objections to a DA are not resolved during the assessment process, the matter may go before a Council meeting or Development Assessment Committee meeting for determination.
+If objections to a DA are not resolved during the assessment process, the matter may be considered and determined at a Council meeting.
 Read more information about determinations.